c-ipynb/Space-Health-Explorer/README.md

 ## 👤 About Me

-I'm a medical doctor currently transitioning into data science.
 I’m passionate about futuristic technology—especially where space, health, and AI intersect.
 This project blends my clinical background with new data science skills.

 ---